ncbi/ribovore/00README.txt

           but this minimum score threshold is changeable to <x> with the --minbit <x>.

-Reason 2: "opposite_strand": The best hit is on the minus strand.

-Reason 3: "hits_to_more_than_one_family": A hit to two or more
+Reason 2: "hits_to_more_than_one_family": A hit to two or more
            'families' (e.g. SSU or LSU) exists for the same sequence.
            This would happen, for example, if a single sequence had a fragment of an SSU sequence and a fragment of an LSU sequence on it.

-Reason 4: "unacceptable_model": Best hit is to a model that is
+Reason 3: "unacceptable_model": Best hit is to a model that is
           'unacceptable'.
 By default, all models are acceptable, but the user can specify only certain top-scoring models are 'acceptable' using the --inaccept <s> option.
 See the 'DEFINING ACCEPTABLE MODELS" section for an example.

-Reason 5: "score_difference_between_top_two_models_below_threshold"
+Reason 4: "score_difference_between_top_two_models_below_threshold"
           The score difference between the top scoring model and the second top scoring model is less than the minimum threshold allowed.
 By default, the minimum threshold is 0 bits, so this failure will never occur, but this threshold can be changed with the --posdiff and --absdiff options.

+Reason 5: "opposite_strand": The best hit is on the minus strand and
+          the --minusfail option was used.

 ##############################################################################
 RECOMMENDED MODEL FILES